WilliamBattsIII/doubleword/doc/IO.md

 ### 0x00: System Shutdown Register (write-only)
-Write any value to this register to power off the machine entirely. (terminates the emulator) This register ignores reads. (that's not important, though - because)
+Write any value to this register to power off the machine entirely. (terminates the emulator) This register always returns zero upon reads.
 ### 0x01: Error Code Register (read-only)
 If an error occurs in the power controller after a command has been sent via the configuration register, the error will be reported here.
 If there is no error, the register will read zero.
-### 0x02: Configuration Register
+### 0x02: Configuration Register (to be implemented)
+# placeholder
 #### 0x03: Status Register (read-only)
 The contents of this register will change depending on the status of the device configured.
 For example, if a poweron command is sent to the hard disk controller, the poweron will not take place immediately.
 The hard disks may take time to spin up.
 Refer to the below table for a list of statuses.